awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 kubectl scale deployment/monte-carlo-pi-service --replicas=0
 ```

-**Question:** Can you predict what would be the result of scaling down to 0 replicas ?
+**Question:** Can you predict what would be the result of scaling down to 0 replicas?

 {{%expand "Show me the answer" %}}
 The configuration that we applied to procure our nodegroups states that the minimum number of instances in the auto scaling group is 2 for both Spot managed node groups.